chuangcaleb/wtsa/_poosts/Simba Is Guilty (The Lion King) – One Small Change.md

 [The Secret to Writing Dynamic Characters: It's Always Their Fault - Helping Writers Become Authors](https://www.helpingwritersbecomeauthors.com/secret-writing-dynamic-characters-always-fault/) is one of my favorite posts from the [Helping Writers Become Authors](https://www.helpingwritersbecomeauthors.com) blog that I <span style="text-decoration:underline;">always</span> find myself coming back to.
 Because, in every analysis, the discriminatory factor that makes or breaks a story, is almost always exactly this: **are the characters at fault?**

-If there's one small change that I could make to The Lion King, perhaps it could've been in the live-action remake or stage musical, it would be this: **Simba's pride directly caused Mufasa's death.**
+If there's one small change that I could make to The Lion King (perhaps it could've been in the live-action remake or stage musical adaptations) it would be this: **Simba's pride directly caused Mufasa's death.**

 > If there's one small change that I could make to The Lion King, it would be this: **Simba's pride directly caused Mufasa's death.**